williamzhang73/c0124-code-solutions/express-static/express-static-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What is the purpose of the Express Static middleware?
+- What is the purpose of the Express Static middleware? server the static fills to the client
 - What does `express.static()` return?
+  return an object representing a middleware

-- What are several examples of static files?
+- What are several examples of static files? javascript files, html, images. videos

-- What is a good way to serve application images using Express?
+- What is a good way to serve application images using Express? put images in the public folder

 ## Notes